depositar” is a public platform for storing, preserving, managing, and exploring research data.

 Step 2.
 CKAN will ask for the information about your data (See Metadata at the dataset level).

 By default, the only required field on this page is the title.
 However, it is good practice to include, at the minimum, a short description and, if possible, the license information.
-You should ensure that you choose the correct project for the dataset, since at present, this cannot be changed later.
+You should ensure that you choose the correct organization for the dataset, since at present, this cannot be changed later.
 You can edit or add to the other fields later.

 Step 3.
 When you have filled in the information on this page, select the “Next: Add Data” button.
 (Alternatively select “Cancel” to discard the information filled in.)